Project Management Specialist

 If there was a state inventory sticker on the item, this meant it was in the state inventory system and I needed to have it removed.
 So, I went back thru every item and created a list to be removed out of inventory and forwarded to the appropriate person.

-You will also notice all the scrap metal.
-All of these was first scedhuled to go to the landfill.
-However, I could not let that happen.
-I was able to track down a scrap metel recycle company in Tacoma that brought up this huge bin (for free) so we could throw all the scrap metal in the truck.
+I could not let those items go to the land fill and have to pay to take them there!
+I was able to track down a scrap metel recycle company in Tacoma that brought up this huge bin (for free) so we could throw all the scrap metal in that bin (or three).

 ABR Southwest shop corner Pre-Pase I